jromest/express-graphql-mongodb-server/README.md

 # express-graphql-mongodb-server

-A Node.js and GraphQL powered server using MongoDB as database.
+A Node.js and GraphQL powered server using MongoDB for the database.

 ## 🚀 Quick start